 - We have identified various needs and some common things for different age groups of people in our community.
 But now let us think about other groups of people in our community.
 Are there any groups of people in our community who may have more difficulty in having some of these needs met?

-Possible answers: people with disabilities, adolescent mothers, displaced people, refugees, ethnic minority groups) - What are some of the barriers people with disabilities might face to having these needs met? - Probe to identify attitudinal, physical, communication, financial, and policy barriers. - Do any of these groups have special or unique needs as a result of their vulnerability that are not listed on our charts?
+Possible answers: people with disabilities, young girls, Sex-workers, displaced people, refugees, ethnic minority groups, men who have sex with men (MSM)) - What are some of the barriers people with disabilities might face to having these needs met? - Probe to identify attitudinal, physical, communication, financial, and policy barriers. - Do any of these groups have special or unique needs as a result of their vulnerability that are not listed on our charts?